warrenspe/tokex/README.md

 ## Usage
 tokex exposes two API functions: compile and match.

-**tokex.compile** accepts a grammar and returns an object with a match function, which accepts two parameters: inputString and matchEntirety (see tokex.match).  tokex.compile is useful in much the same way as re.compile, for compiling a grammar that will be used to match strings multiple times.  tokex.compile accepts three parameters:
-- grammar: (String) The grammar to compile.
-This is similar in concept to the pattern parameter passed to re.compile.
+tokex.**compile(***input\_grammar,* *allow\_sub\_grammar\_definitions=True*, *tokenizer=tokex.tokenizers.TokexTokenizer***)**
+Compile a tokex grammar into a Tokex object, which can be used for matching using its **match()** method.

-- allowSubGrammarDefinitions: (Boolean) Default True.
-Toggles support for named sub grammars (See below).  tokex is susceptible to the [billion laughs](https://en.wikipedia.org/wiki/Billion_laughs) attack when compiling untrusted 3rd party grammars.
-If this is ever required, sub grammar support should be turned off to mitigate this type of attack.
+If *allow\_sub\_grammar\_definitions* is set to True it will enable [Sub Grammars](#Sub Grammars) within the given grammar.
+Note that tokex is susceptible to the [billion laughs](https://en.wikipedia.org/wiki/Billion_laughs) attack when compiling untrusted 3rd party grammars with this feature enabled.
+If compilation of 3rd party grammars is ever required, sub grammar support should be turned off to mitigate this type of attack.
-- tokenizer: (tokexTokenizer subclass or instance) Optional: Either a class or an instance, descending from tokenizers.Tokenizer.tokexTokenizer which will be used to tokenize input strings to the parser.
-Uses tokenizers.Tokenizer.tokexTokenizer by default if none passed.
+A custom tokenizer can be passed through the *tokenizer* parameter.
+If given it should be set to an instance/subclass of tokex.tokenizers.TokexTokenizer.

+tokex.**match(***input\_grammar,* *input_string,* *match_entirety=True,* *allow\_sub\_grammar\_definitions=True*, *tokenizer=tokex.tokenizers.TokexTokenizer***)**
-**tokex.match** compiles a grammar and runs it against an input string and returns either None or a dictionary of named matches found within the input string, depending on whether or not the grammar matches the input string.  tokex.match accepts five parameters:
+**tokex.match** compiles a grammar and runs it against an input string and returns either a dictionary of named matches if the grammar matches the input string or None if it doesn't.

-- grammar: (String) See tokex.compile.
-- inputString: (String) to match the grammar against.
-- matchEntirety: (Boolean) Default True.
-If True, requires that the entire input string be matched by the grammar.
-If set to False, allows for tokens to be remaining at the end of the input string, as long as the grammar matches from the beginning.
+If *match_entirety is True the grammar will only match the input string if the entire input string is consumed.
+If it is False, trailing tokens at the end of the input string may be ignored if they do not match the grammar.
-- allowSubGrammarDefinitions: (Boolean) See tokex.compile.
-- tokenizer: (tokexTokenizer subclass or instance) Optional: See tokex.compile.
+If *allow\_sub\_grammar\_definitions* is set to True it will enable [Sub Grammars](#Sub Grammars) within the given grammar.
+Note that tokex is susceptible to the [billion laughs](https://en.wikipedia.org/wiki/Billion_laughs) attack when compiling untrusted 3rd party grammars with this feature enabled.
+If compilation of 3rd party grammars is ever required, sub grammar support should be turned off to mitigate this type of attack.
+A custom tokenizer can be passed through the *tokenizer* parameter.
+If given it should be set to an instance/subclass of tokex.tokenizers.TokexTokenizer.

 ## Usage Examples
 The following examples will show parsing of tokens in simplified SQL queries